nekamiry002/next-u-backend/README.md

 After creating the .env, you will need to run the migrations.
 For doing so, run `npx knex migrate:latest` in your terminal

+To run your project you need to run `npm run dev` on your terminal.

 The only file that needs to be modified is user.js.